jimz011/hki-elements/docs/installation.md

 ## Usage

-After installation, all five cards will be available in your Lovelace card picker:
+After installation, all six cards will be available in your Lovelace card picker:

 - `type: hki-header-card`
 - `type: hki-button-card`
 - `type: hki-navigation-card`
 - `type: hki-notification-card`
 - `type: hki-postnl-card`
+- `type: hki-settings-card`

 ## Migration from Individual Cards